Mischback/buster/README.md

-# node-module-skeleton
+# buster

-A skeleton to create TypeScript-based NodeJS modules
+Hash static assets and append the hash to their file names.